The page has been translated by Gen AI.

 Figure.
 Monolithic Application example

-In the figure above, the Application integrates various modules such as customers, products, and orders into a single unit, and the database also consists of member DB, product DB, order DB, etc., configured on a single DB server.
+In the figure above, the Application integrates various modules such as customers, products, and orders into a single unit, and the database also shows that member DB, product DB, and order DB are configured on a single DB server.

-If you develop as a monolithic application like this, you can easily deploy the application simply by copying the packaged application to the server.
+By developing as a monolithic Application like this, you can easily deploy the Application simply by copying the packaged Application to the server.

-Since all modules share resources such as CPU, memory, and disk, there is an advantage that functions such as logging, caching, and security can be integrated and managed as a single solution.
+Since all modules share resources such as CPU, memory, and disk, there is an advantage of being able to manage functions like logging, caching, and security in a single solution.

-Also, because calls between modules occur within the same server, it is advantageous in terms of performance.
+Additionally, because calls between modules occur within the same server, it is also advantageous in terms of performance.

-But as time passes and the application becomes larger and more complex, managing changes becomes difficult, deployment also becomes more complex than at the beginning, and operational burden increases.
+However, as the application grows and becomes more complex over time, managing changes becomes difficult, deployment becomes more complicated than initially, and operational burden increases.

-Especially, errors or changes occurring in a single module are likely to lead to a total system failure.
+In particular, errors or changes in a single module are likely to cause a total system failure.

-As a result, a lot of time and cost are inevitably required for management and testing.
+Consequently, a significant amount of time and cost is inevitably required for management and testing.

-On the other hand, the Microservice architecture consists of small unit applications with their own architecture and business logic, each independently implementing a single function or a set of functions.
+In contrast, a Microservice architecture consists of small unit Applications with their own architecture and business logic, each independently implementing a single function or a set of functions.

-In a monolithic architecture, each business logic module is gathered on a single application server, and multiple databases are integrated into a single database server.
+In a monolithic architecture, each business logic module resides on a single application server, and multiple databases are consolidated onto a single database server.

-On the other hand, in the Microservice architecture above, business logic and databases are independently organized for each business logic, and they are connected to the frontend via API.
+In contrast, in the Microservice architecture above, the business logic and database are organized independently for each business logic, and they connect to the frontend via APIs.

-If you develop by separating the Application into several manageable units, the development speed of each function will increase and the overall structure can be managed more easily.
+If you develop the application by separating it into multiple manageable units, the development speed of each feature increases and the overall architecture becomes easier to manage.

-Since the functions are composed independently, there is no need to develop all functions in the same language, and they are not affected by changes to other functions’ frameworks.
+Since the features are independently structured, you don’t need to develop all of them in the same language, and they are not impacted by changes to other features’ frameworks.

-Therefore, it is easy to improve each function’s code and logic individually.
+Therefore, it is easy to improve each feature’s code and logic individually.

-However, since communication between each function must be done through an API, a separate inter-service communication mechanism must be implemented.
+However, because communication between each function must occur via API, a separate inter-service communication mechanism must be implemented.

-Also, because the service flow is performed across multiple functions and a database transaction occurs in each function, it can be difficult to track the state if a call fails or is delayed.
+Additionally, because the service flow spans multiple functions and each function initiates a database transaction, it can be difficult to track state when a call fails or is delayed.

 Microservice Architecture Suitability Review

-To determine whether applying a microservice architecture to the application you want to build is appropriate, you should consider the following.
+To determine whether applying a microservice architecture is suitable for the application you want to build, consider the following points.

-1. Can a business domain be divided into multiple independent subdomains (Sub Domain)?
-(Based on the core principles of Domain-driven design (DDD))
+1. Can a business domain be divided into multiple independent subdomains (based on the core principles of Domain-driven design (DDD))?

-2. Can the development/operations organization be divided into multiple teams, each responsible for a “service unit”?
-(DevOps) and as part of the core principles of microservice architecture (MSA) strategy)
+2. Can the development/operations organization be divided into multiple teams, with each team responsible for a “service unit”?
+(DevOps) and as part of the core principles of a microservices architecture (MSA) strategy.

-3. Predict partial traffic hotspots, and is there clearly a stable domain that requires a high availability (HA) strategy?
+3. Is there a clearly defined stable domain that requires a high availability (HA) strategy for predicting partial traffic hotspots?

 4. Does each service (or microservice) within the organization have its own rate of change, release cycle, and requirements?

-5. Can the operational automation system (CI/CD, monitoring, logging, tracing, etc.) be applied in terms of improving operational maturity and strengthening incident response?
+5. Can the operational automation framework (CI/CD, monitoring, logging, tracing, etc.) be applied to improve operational maturity and strengthen incident response?

-6. Are you considering strategic goals that pursue long-term growth of the organization and product, and independent development by domain?
+6. Are you taking into account the strategic goal of pursuing long-term growth for the organization and product, and independent development by domain?

 Diagram